 If you arrive at a land border, the officer will provide you with a paper Form I-94.
 Before proceeding into the U.S., double check that the date of expiration was properly filled out and ask that any corrections be made at that time, to avoid issues later.

 If you apply and are approved at an airport pre-clearance location, you will be provided an electronic Form I-94, which can be accessed only online.
 Log into the CBP website as soon as you can, to make sure that the proper dates are listed on the Form I-94.
-If you spot any errors, you will need to make an appointment at your closest CBP deferred-inspection site, in order to have your Form I-94 corrected as soon as possible.
+If you spot any errors, make an appointment at your closest CBP deferred-inspection site, in order to have your Form I-94 corrected as soon as possible.